BrayanSoftware/PhoneticSearch/README.md

 Running the  program from the command-line like this:

-MyProgram Jones Winton < surnames.txt
+Program Jones Winton < surnames.txt

-Should print out:
+prints out:

 Jones: Jonas, Johns, Saunas